 When you submit your application, on your personal statement tell us mostly about your literary, academic and other cultural interests, so that we can discuss them with you at the interview.
 These interests are of most concern to us in judging your preparedness for the course.

-It is likely that you will be invited for interview in December.
-Candidates invited for interview at Christ's normally have two interviews with academic in English.
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in English.
 In your interviews we might well discuss your essays, as we would in a 'supervision'.
 We may also offer you a short passage or poem to read and discuss on the spot ('unseen' or 'practical criticism').
 We will certainly ask you about your interests in literature in general beyond your set schoolwork.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.

 We also hold interviews in a number of locations overseas.
 If this may be relevant for you, please see the international students section.

 We aim to admit between 6 and 8 students in English each year.
 Our conditional offers are usually A*AA at A Level including English Literature (or English Language and Literature), or 42 points overall in the IB with 7,7,6 at Higher Level including English, or the equivalent in other qualifications.
 Occasionally we may specify that the A* or equivalent should be in English Literature.

 The international students section has further information about typical offers for other qualifications.
 If you will have already finished school when you apply, please see the page for post-qualification applications.

 |Project Gutenberg||Over 60,000 out of copyright books online|